Álvaro de Zúñiga y Guzmán: Aclamation of Alfonso XII as King of Castile and León

-The Civil War of 1465-1474
+Civil War of 1465-1474

 In the winter of 1465/66, the civil war degenerated into complete anarchy.
 In August 1466, the moderate rebel nobles decided to reconstitute the old league and bring together the count of Plasencia and the duke of Medina Sidonia, who had recently become estranged.
 Through the Archbishop of Seville, Alfonso de Fonseca, a reconciliation meeting was arranged between King Henry IV and Álvaro de Zúñiga in Béjar in May 1467.
 The meeting did not take place because the people of Madrid thought it was a trap and, out of fear for their king, mutinied and did not let him leave the city.

 Alvaro de Zúñiga decided to accept the peace plan of the archbishop of Seville at the end of 1467 and offers his palace as a safe asylum for the king.
-Henry IV arrives in Plasencia on December 28, 1467, being welcomed by Álvaro de Zúñiga, and enjoys his support and hospitality for four months, promising to offer the village of Trujillo to the count.
+Henry IV arrives in Plasencia on 28 December 1467, being welcomed by Álvaro de Zúñiga, and enjoys his support and hospitality for four months, promising to offer the village of Trujillo to the count.
 In January 1468 the count of Plasencia is unable to take possession of Trujillo due to the opposition of its inhabitants.
 The count's reconciliation with the king caused division among the nobles.
 From April 1468 the count of Plasencia, the archbishop of Seville and Pedro González de Mendoza became part of the king's council.

 Meanwhile, the civil war in Castile continued until 1474, due to the king's indecisions regarding his succession.
-The infante declared king by the rebels, Alfonso XII, died on June 5, 1468.
-On September 19, 1468, the Treaty of the Bulls of Guisando was signed, in which Henry IV declared princess Isabella, his half-sister, to be his legitimate successor.
+The infante declared king by the rebels, Alfonso XII, died on 5 June 1468.
+On 19 September 1468 the Treaty of the Bulls of Guisando was signed, in which Henry IV declared princess Isabella, his half-sister, to be his legitimate successor.
 It was determined that Isabella's marriage needed prior authorization from the king and the advice of the marquis of Vilhena, the archbishop of Seville, and Álvaro de Zúñiga.
 Infantes Alfonso and Isabella were the children of the second marriage of King John II of Castile to Princess Isabella of Portugal, cousin of the Portuguese King Afonso V and his sister and Henry's wife, Joanna.
-The latter did not recognize the infanta Isabella as her successor and protested in Buitrago on October 24, 1468.
-On April 30, 1469, the marriage of the infanta Isabella was agreed upon between Henry IV and John II of Portugal.
-In a letter of May 2, 1469, the Portuguese king offered the expansion of the houses of Zúñiga, Fonseca, Pacheco, Velasco, and Mendoza in return for fidelity, political and military support.
+The latter did not recognize the infanta Isabella as her successor and protested in Buitrago on 24 October 1468.
+On 30 April 1469 the marriage of the infanta Isabella was agreed upon between Henry IV and John II of Portugal.
+In a letter of 2 May 1469 the Portuguese king offered the expansion of the houses of Zúñiga, Fonseca, Pacheco, Velasco, and Mendoza in return for fidelity, political and military support.